BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 valuation of best estimate, so they should not be considered.

 Page 16/18

 -----

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue diamond-shaped emblem containing the European Union circle of stars, next to the stylized grey text "eiopa" and the full name of the authority underneath.
+![A logo of EIOPA, the European Insurance and Occupational Pensions Authority.
+The logo consists of a blue emblem with the circle of stars from the European Union flag, next to the stylized acronym "eiopa" in grey.

 eiopa
 European Insurance and